 If you undergo in vitro fertilization (IVF), your doctor typically gives you the hormone progesterone to help create a favorable environment for the embryo to implant and to help support the pregnancy in its early stages.
 Progesterone can be given in several different ways.
 Two common routes are as a suppository or gel inserted into the vagina or as an injection into a muscle, typically in one of the buttocks.
 Like all medical treatment, progesterone may produce side effects, some of which depend on the route of administration.

-Most women experience only mild side effects from taking progesterone as part of IVF treatment because they use it for a relatively short time.
+Most women experience only mild side effects while taking progesterone as part of IVF treatment because they use it for a relatively short time.
 Progesterone use with IVF is stopped immediately if the pregnancy test is negative.
-If the pregnancy test is positive, progesterone is continued for the first nine to 12 weeks of pregnancy until the placenta makes enough progesterone by itself to support the pregnancy.
+If the pregnancy test is positive, progesterone is continued for the first 9 to 12 weeks of pregnancy until the placenta makes enough progesterone by itself to support the pregnancy.

 Muscle Injection Side Effects

 When progesterone is manufactured as a liquid for intramuscular injections, it is mixed with an oil.
 Although intramuscular progesterone is not approved by the US Food and Drug Administration for use in IVF, some physicians still prefer giving progesterone in this traditional form because it produces higher progesterone levels in the blood than other administration methods.
 But many women find these injections painful, and the need for daily injections inconvenient.
 Some women develop a reaction to the oil that appears as hives, a rash or painful lumps at the site of injection.